Wilton Harassment Lawyer

 Conversely, first-degree harassment is considered a class D felony offense, which means associated penalties upon conviction are a great deal harsher.
 If a court elects to pursue the maximum allowable penalties for this offense, a conviction could land a defendant in prison for five years and force them to pay a $5,000 fine.

 In either scenario, someone convicted of criminal harassment may be required by the court to undergo psychological evaluation by at least one qualified psychiatrist.
+A Wilton attorney could work to mitigate any penalties for harassment an accused individual might be facing.

 Can Harassment be Domestic Violence?